keptn-sandbox/datadog-service/README.md

 * branch away from master to a branch called `release-x.y.z` (where `x.y.z` is your version),
 * write release notes in the [releasenotes/](releasenotes/) folder,
 * check the output of GH Actions builds for the release branch,
-* verify that your image was built and pushed to DockerHub with the right tags,
+* verify that your image was built and pushed to GHCR with the right tags,
 * update the image tags in [deploy/service.yaml], and
 * test your service against a working Keptn installation.